luceat-lux-vestra/alfred-tabs-improved/README.md

 ## Caveats
 > Install browser extension manually.
 > somewhat messy and basic
+> installation size is bigger than original one. because of `uws`, it takes about `10 MB` alone.
 > Firefox rises again, after `Quantum` launched. (but I'll stick with `Chrome`)

 ## Epilogue